Introduction to the foundations of geometry

 are other points and so on, which logically implies that any segment

 approximation, as points very close to each other are physically harder

-and harder to distinguish, with no clear way
+and harder to distinguish, with no clear distinction of any scale where

-meaningless (this may be argued to be the Planck length, which is far too small to be measured anyway, much smaller than nuclei of atoms).
+be argued to be the Planck length, far too small to be measured as

+it is much smaller than nuclei of atoms).

 Actually, this geometry is known to be inaccurate as a description of